Questions and answers on your Qualifications Scotland results

 - an external (graded) assessment

 A: This happens when you haven’t achieved grades A, B, C or D in the external exam for those subjects.
-You’ll find more details on the SQA letter you got with your results certificate.
+You’ll find more details on the Qualifications Scotland letter you got with your results certificate.
 If you need to chat through your results, or talk about what happens next, just give us a call.

 Q. I don't think my results represent my ability or performance.
 Can I appeal them?